- Who Gets RSV?

-- RSV is a highly contagious virus infection that most commonly causes illness during the winter season.
+- RSV is a highly contagious virus infection that is most prevalent during the winter season.

-- Most children who develop an RSV infection have mild symptoms of fever, nasal congestion, and nasal discharge.
+- Most children who develop an RSV infection have mild symptoms of fever, nasal congestion, nasal discharge, and cough.

 - High-risk groups are more likely to have a more severe disease process, including wheezing (bronchiolitis in infants) and/or pneumonia.
 Such high-risk groups include premature infants, those children with a compromised immune system, or those with chronic pulmonary disease or congenital/acquired cardiac disease.

 - Supportive care is the mainstay of therapy.
 For high-risk patients, palivizumab (Synagis) preventative therapy is available.

 The respiratory syncytial virus (RSV), discovered in 1956, is capable of causing a broad spectrum of illnesses.
 Older children and adults will commonly experience a "bad cold" lasting one to two weeks.
 Fever, nasal congestion, and cough are their most common complaints.
 However, in babies and toddlers, RSV can produce severe pulmonary diseases, including bronchiolitis (inflammation of the terminal airways that produces wheezing) and pneumonia (infection of these terminal airways).